 Wash syringes, trach brush, cleaning trays, and containers with hot soapy water and rinse well after use.
 Use new items as needed.

 Protect your stoma or trach with trach bibs to keep harmful material from being breathed into your lungs.
 This is very important when you are outside or taking a shower.
+Avoid use of powders, aerosol sprays and lint from facial tissues.
+Also try to avoid dusty or smoky environments.

 If you have a 2-piece trach and the outer trach tube comes out, know where your obturator is at all times.
 We send the obturator home with you when you leave the hospital.
 You need to use it to get the outer trach tube back in your stoma.